UpadhyayAshmita/sorghumdata/README.md

     | SLA   | 0.345 | 0.33  | 0.58  |
     | Narea | 0.355 | 0.587 | 0.59  |

-    : Table:1- Heritability of trait of inetrest
+    : Table:1- Heritability of trait of interest

 -   calculate BLUEs for Narea and SLA for loc EF, MW, and Joint and included weight and this is the first stage model